zhoukaisspu/linuxSetup/README.md

 ## Prerequisite

-Setup the environment variable in the bash shell.
+Setup the environment variable in the `.bashrc` file.

 ```sh
 #set up github user name